Interactive Force-Impedance Control: EXPERIMENTS

-In the third experiment (Fig.~\ref{fig:e4}), the four methods were compared during interactive ultrasound scanning on a soft-tissue phantom.
-The operator applied perturbations to the robot body to drive it away from the phantom.
-Force along the $z$-direction and $P_c$ were recorded.
-Only IFIC prevented collisions with the phantom under these disturbances, while the other methods led to instability and robot bouncing.
+In the third experiment (Fig.~\ref{fig:e4}), IFIC and UFIC were compared during interactive ultrasound scanning on a soft-tissue phantom.
+The operator applied perturbations to the robot body to drive it away from the phantom while recording the $z$-axis contact force and $P_c$.
+Under these disturbances, IFIC maintained stable interaction and avoided collisions with the phantom, whereas UFIC exhibited instability with repeated bouncing.

 In the fourth experiment (Fig. \ref{fig:e5}), interactive ultrasound scanning was performed on a human arm.
-During tidal probe scanning, sudden upward movements of the arm caused the probe to detach momentarily.
-IFIC responded safely to such disturbances, whereas other methods caused the robot to jump dangerously.
-In UFIC, contact force and velocity occasionally exceeded the KUKA Med safety limits, triggering a safety stop.
+During probe scanning, sudden upward arm motions occasionally caused temporary probe detachment.
+IFIC responded safely to such disturbances, whereas UFIC caused sudden robot jumps.
+In UFIC, the contact velocity occasionally exceeded the configured KUKA Med safety limit ($0.3~\mathrm{m/s}$), which triggered a safety stop.